External Sources

 Documents are automatically included in search results:

-# Search across everything
+# Search across everything (graph memory + crawled docs)

 sibyl search "useState dependency array"

-sibyl search "useState" --type document
+sibyl search "useState" --docs-only

 When you search, results come from two places: